sdds/sdds/style_guide.md

 The use of opaque data structures that are accessed via references is thread safe.
 However:

-* Code SHALL NOT share state between threads except in exceptional and limited cases.

-* Classes SHALL not use static variables since this is not re-entrant, thus not thread safe.

 * Class instances SHALL NOT be passed between threads except in "hand-off" cases.

-* Code SHOULD NOT use mutexes, locks, or other mechanisms to share state between threads.
+* Code SHOULD use mutexes, locks, or other mechanisms to share state between threads.

-* Code MUST NOT use non-thread safe system calls such as `basename ()`.

 ### Buffer Overflows

 * Code MUST always truncate over-long data.

-* Code MUST NOT use unsafe system calls such as `gets ()`.
+* Code MUST NOT use unsafe system calls such as `gets()`.

 ### Known Weaknesses